karelz/karelz.github.io/_includes/about.md

 You can find me and contact me on [Twitter](https://twitter.com/ziki_cz), on [GitHub](https://github.com/karelz) (incl. [gitter.im](https://gitter.im) as karelz), via [email](mailto:karelz@microsoft.com), or on [LinkedIn](https://www.linkedin.com/in/karelzikmund).

+## Hiring for .NET Teams in Prague, Czech Republic

+See [Hiring for .NET Teams in Prague, Czech Republic](/hiring_prague_net) page for details.

 ## Upcoming Events

 * 2019/6/19-21 - [NDC Oslo 2019](https://ndcoslo.com/) conference (Oslo, NO)